HOW TO Create an Application Landscape Diagram

 4. Creating a View - Setting a filter on the data in the model

-1. Make the context and scope clear on the visualization via the set of data you show.
-Include data of the organization and its business units in the view, resulting in a picture in the background to project the application landscape on.
+1. Make the visualization's context and scope clear via the data set you show.
+Include data of the organization and its business units in the view, resulting in a picture in the background to project the application landscape.
 Is the landscape created because of rationalization purposes or some other reason?
 Are we showing the whole company or just a business unit?

 4. If you are making the application landscape for the CFO, be sure to include financial data, if you are making the application landscape for the CIO include technical data, if you are making the application landscape for the COO include processes and business continuity information.